kyuupichan/electrumx/docs/PROTOCOL.rst

   and `Script Hashes`_ with the scripthash methods introduced in protocol 1.1 instead.

 * `blockchain.transaction.get` now have the optional parameter *verbose*.
 In verbose mode (default=False) the result is enriched with the relative inclusion blockhash, if any.
-Feature may have be unavailable.